AI governance grounded in Te Tiriti o Waitangi and Māori data sovereignty.

 For organisations deploying AI, Te Mana Raraunga principles create obligations that go beyond what Privacy Act 2020 compliance alone can address.
 The Privacy Act protects individual privacy rights through its 13 Information Privacy Principles.
 Māori data governance addresses collective rights: the right of iwi and hapū to exercise rangatiratanga over data that describes their communities, their health outcomes, their economic participation, and their cultural practices.
 When an AI system aggregates, analyses, or makes decisions using this data, it must operate within governance frameworks that recognise Māori authority.

 New Zealand's National AI Strategy and the OECD AI Principles both emphasise inclusive and equitable AI governance.
-In Aotearoa, this means ensuring that AI adoption does not replicate the data extraction patterns that have historically disadvantaged Māori communities.
-Our team helps organisations understand these obligations and build governance that honours them in practice, creating sustainable frameworks that strengthen over time through genuine partnership.
+In Aotearoa, that means ensuring AI adoption does not replicate the data extraction patterns that have historically disadvantaged Māori communities.
+We help organisations understand these obligations and build governance that honours them in practice, creating sustainable frameworks that strengthen over time through genuine partnership.

 We work with Māori data governance experts and iwi advisors to build frameworks that reflect te ao Māori principles while integrating with your existing risk and compliance structures.
 This work requires cultural competency, humility, and genuine partnership.